SysKitTeam/docs-spdockit/configure-and-extend-spdockit/extend-spdockit/download-spdockit-extensions.md

 {% tabs %}
 {% tab title="Storage Reports" %}
-Extend SPDocKit with additional reports that help you get a complete overview of all your List, Document Libraries, and Files in your farm.
+Extend SPDocKit with additional reports that help you get a complete overview of all your List, Document Libraries, and Files in your SharePoint farm.
 After installation, you can find two new reports under the **Analytics & Usage Report** section in the **Storage Metrics & Growth** folder.

 | SPDocKit version | Extension version |  |